 SHOP ON KING STREET- Their main shopping area located all down King Street is one of the prettiest I’ve ever seen, and it goes on for several miles.

 BROWSE THE HISTORIC CITY MARKET- It’s one of the nation’s oldest markets located in the historic area.
 There you’ll find hundreds of vendors selling unique and sometimes handmade products.
-In addition, you’ll also see food stalls including Callie’s Hot Little Biscuit!
+Also, you’ll see food stalls including Callie’s Hot Little Biscuit!

 VISIT THE ANGEL OAK TREE- The legendary Angel Oak Tree is located on John’s Island, a 30-minute drive from Charleston.
 It’s hundreds of years old, 66 feet tall, and its longest branch is 187 feet.